psychemedia/island-storynotes/bids/past_futures_th_wondering.md

 ## Somewhen Festival, Take 2

 Building on ideas and reflections arising from the original Somewhen Festival, use the project as an input into a "Somewhen Traditional Fayre" — stories, music and crafts with an Island focus, celebrating things about the Island once commonly known...
+Ideally situated at an industrial heritage sight (e.g. Calbourne Water Mill).